 The Opticool windscreen and the separately controlled air conditioning system ensure that the driver is still able to concentrate even when it is hot outside.
 A typical situation: a ball rolls onto the street and the children playing with it run out onto the road.
 A full brake application is necessary.
 Using targeted electronic brake actuation the ABS system prevents permanent blocking of the wheels.
 Additional support is provided via the electronic-pneumatic brake control EBS, thanks to which the stopping distance is substantially reduced as the brakes are activated more quickly and precisely.

-In city and rural traffic hazards are sometimes unpredictable, All the more important, then, that measures be taken to prevent an accident.
+In city and rural environments traffic hazards are sometimes unpredictable - all the more important, then, that measures be taken to prevent an accident.
 Mercedes-Benz has equipped the Citaro Ü intercity bus with many safety features which help in mastering critical driving situations.

 By law, all Class II rural-service buses must be equipped with ESP® since 2014.
 We offer ESP® as optional equipment for the 12m Citaro Ü.